Hidden Gems of Tulum, Mexico

 Sian Ka´an Muyil river float

 Located inside the Sian Ka´an Biosphere Reserve, the Muyil River float was the highlight of our trip.
 This was the second half of the guided tour we booked through Airbnb Experiences.
 The natural canal’s gentle current carried us through the reserve for about 30 minutes.
+We opted to enjoy the float so we don’t have many pictures but I can assure you it was incredible.

 Jardin del Eden Cenote